-you’ve read a number of books, covering the gamut of self-help, philosophy, success, how-to, spirituality, business, and relationships….
+You’ve undoubtedly read a number of books, sufficiently covering the gamut of self-help, philosophy, success, how-to, spirituality, business, and relationships…

-many of them offered an inspiration, and fresh ideas, and an all-too-brief motivation to get to work.
+Many of them offered an inspiration, and novel ideas, and an all-too-brief motivation to get to work.

-you’ve had jobs, some of them decent, but even the best one lasted only two to three years…moving on.
+You’ve held jobs, some of them decent, but even the best one lasted only two to three years before you again found yourself moving on.

-what’s the common denominator here? why do you keep throwing away stability, security, and momentary peace?
+What’s the common denominator here?
+Why do you keep throwing away economic stability, a semblance of security, and momentary peace?

-many of these constructs and aspects of life have very predictable forms and functions. everything has a kind of box or frame and codification about it.
+Many of these constructs and practical aspects of life have very predictable forms and functions.
+Everything has a kind of box or frame and codification about it.

-if you have children, these things are a given. every day is new, and next is unstoppable. if you don’t, this journey is fiercely internalized, hyper-focused, and perpetually unsettling.
+If you have children, these things are probably a given.
+Every day is new and next is unstoppable.
+If you don’t, this journey is quite possibly fiercely internalized, hyper-focused, and perpetually unsettling.

-our work, thus, in distilling our singularity of purposeful living, contribution, and service to the all, is in discerning and trusting and surrendering to what is now.
+Our work, therefore, in distilling our singularity of purposeful living, contribution and service to the all, is in discerning and trusting and surrendering to what is now.

-you are perfect. you are loved. you matter. don’t worry so much.
+You are enough.
+You are loved.
+You matter.
+Don’t worry so much.